michaelx11/raftgoose/README.md

 2. Swappable database and Raft communication
 3. Simple custom test harness

 Timings are not very tight (allow 0.8 seconds for leader election) but can be tuned later.
-Timings for MemoryRaft (the in memory version) are much tighter.
+Timings for MemoryRaft (the pure in-memory messaging version) are much tighter.

 In terms of correctness, there are almost certainly subtle bugs at this point.
 An exhaustive test suite is required.
-Do not use in production.
+Do not use in production or for anything beyond a toy really.

 ## How to Use

 If you have Python 3.7+, just run `raftgoose/http_raft.py`.
-The command will print out the ports addresses of the cluster nodes along with a ton of logs.
+The command will print out the ports of the five cluster nodes along with a few logs.

 You can use scripts to interact with the system, for example choosing network partitions or pausing/killing/restarting nodes.